Midnex/icc-brightness/README.md

 By default this tool targets embedded laptop displays, however, you can use the `--target` option described below to target external displays instead.

-This tool was developed by @udifuchs for the Lenovo ThinkPad X1 Yoga OLED display.
-Later development by @tartansandal was performed on a Dell XPS 15 7590 with an OLED display.
+Lenovo ThinkPad X1 Yoga by @udifuchs
+Dell XPS 14 7590 by @tartansandal
+Razer Blade/Stealth by @midnex
 ## Build

 The tool consists of an Python script, `icc-brightness`, which is a wrapper